-Audit Fees: We have incurred fees totaling \$12,700 and \$11,950 for audit services for fiscal 2019 and 2018 annual audits of the Company's financial statements included as part of our Form 10-K filing and audit related services including the quarterly reviews associated with our Form 10-Q filings.
+Audit Fees: We have incurred fees totaling \$14,300 and \$12,700 for audit services for fiscal 2020 and 2019 annual audits of the Company's financial statements included as part of our Form 10-K filing and audit related services including the quarterly reviews associated with our Form 10-Q filings.

 Audit-Related Fees: Audit-related services consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."
-These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards and were not incurred for fiscal 2019 and 2018.
+These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards and were not incurred for fiscal 2020 and 2019.

 Tax Services Fees: Tax fees consist of fees billed for professional services for tax compliance.
 These services include assistance regarding federal, state, and local tax compliance.
-Tax fees were not incurred during the fiscal years ended January 31, 2019 and 2018.
+Tax fees were not incurred during the fiscal years ended January 31, 2020 and 2019.

-All Other Fees: Other fees, which were not incurred, would include fees for products and services other than the services reported a.
-Exhibits
+All Other Fees: Other fees, which were not incurred, would include fees for products and services other than the services reported above.